ryancey1/coursera-week4-programming-assignment/CodeBook.md

 ## Variable Dictionary

-Variables contain different parameters (Domain, Signal, Instrument, Estimation, Axis) in the format: **Domain-SignalInstrument(Derivation)-Estimation-Axis**.
+Variables contain different parameters (Domain, Signal, Instrument, Estimation, Axis) in the format:

+**Domain-SignalInstrument(Derivation)-Estimation-Axis**

 Axes can be either X, Y, or Z. Derivations are not present in all variables.